Call us! 780.444.3433

-Your team of healthcare rehab professionals is experienced in the treatment of many conditions.
-From pre to post surgery rehabilitation from athletic injuries to chronic back conditions, practitioners at West end Physiotherapy are trained to diagnose and treat your sprains and strains.
+Our team of healthcare rehab professionals are experienced in the treatment of many conditions.
+From pre to post surgery rehabilitation from athletic injuries to chronic back conditions, practitioners at West Edmonton Physiotherapy are trained to diagnose and treat your sprains and strains.
 Some conditions we treat are, cervical and back strains and sprains, headaches, shoulder pain, frozen shoulder, shoulder instability, knee pain, chronic knee pain, post surgery knee rehab, ankle and foot pain, TMJ pain, wrist and elbow pain, to name a few conditions that we treat.

 Neck Pain